pascalallen/DockerSymfony/README.md

 # Sample Docker Symfony App

-Fully containerized sample web application on PHP version 8 with a Symfony API backend, and a React + SASS frontend.
+Fully containerized sample web application on PHP version 8 with a Symfony API backend.
 Docker containers for MySQL, NGINX, and PHP-FPM.

 ## Prerequisites